ryderdamen/WP-Conversation-Viewer/Readme.txt

 == Screenshots ==

 1. An example of the plugin in action, using the default messenger style.
-2. An example of the plugin using android style, with clickability enabled.
+2. An example of the plugin using snapchat style.
-3. An example of the plugin using snapchat style.
+3. An example of the plugin using whatsapp style.

 == Changelog ==